Millsaps College keeping coronavirus cases low on campus during fall semester

 “Professors have been putting a lot more resources out for us to study with,” Magno said.
 “You can re-watch it as many times as you want.
 Instead of kind of just go into the classroom, trying to scribble as many notes as you can and then doing all of your homework based off stuff like that.”

-In-person education wraps up at thanksgiving Break – after that, it moves on line to prevent any out-of-staters from bringing the virus with them back to school.
+In-person education wraps up at Thanksgiving Break.
+After that, students will learn virtually to prevent any out-of-staters from bringing the virus with them back to school.